Saba (island): Climate

-Cloud Forest
+Cloud forest

-There is an 8.6 ha cloud forest located at and above 825 m on top of the mountain referred to as the "Elfin Forest Reserve" because of its high altitude mist and mossy appearance.
+There is an 8.6 ha cloud forest located at and above 825 meter on top of the mountain referred to as the "Elfin Forest Reserve" because of its high altitude mist and mossy appearance.
 The most dominant tree in the cloud forest is the Mountain Mahogany (Freziera undulate), although hurricanes over the years have destroyed a large number of the mature trees.
 Despite the name, the mountain mahogany is not related to other mahogany species; although one species of true mahogany tree is found on the island at lower levels, the small-leaved mahogany (Swietenia mahagoni).
 In the underbrush of the mahogany trees, the Sierran palm (Prestoea montana) and tree ferns dominate, with a large variety of epiphytes and Orchids growing on the trunks and branches of all the trees.
 Wild raspberries and plantain trees can also be found growing on most of the mountain.
 All seven of the Lesser Antilles Endemic Bird Area restricted-range birds occur in the Elfin Forest Reserve.